Make a difference today – and for generations to come.

 Types of Funds

-Agency Funds — Local nonprofit organizations can establish agency funds to provide an ongoing source of income for operations and programs.
-A total minimum contribution of at least $10,000 is required and can be reached over a five-year period.
+Agency Funds Nonprofit organizations can establish a fund to provide an ongoing source of income for operations and programs.

 Learn more about how we protect your investment through our administrative services and investment program here.